rahulshenoys1/demo-repo/README.md

 to check which branch are u one then command should be git branch it will highlight by *

 to change the branch use git checkout __(then branch name ) here there is no need to use -b it is used to create new branch.

+use of diff and branch name to check the difference between them.

+we can use git merge to merge the file locally. then push it to the github.